 Kadiatou Balde '19

-As part of her Presidential Scholars project, Kadiatou will be studying historical and contemporary women in Islam from primary sources, including the Quran and hadiths, as well as modern books all written by women.
+As part of her Presidential Scholars project, Kadiatou studied historical and contemporary women in Islam from primary sources, including the Quran and hadiths, as well as modern books all written by women.